MS-DOS: History

 Microsoft omitted multi-user support from MS-DOS because Microsoft's Unix-based operating system, Xenix, was fully multi-user.
 The company planned, over time, to improve MS-DOS so it would be almost indistinguishable from single-user Xenix, or XEDOS, which would also run on the Motorola 68000, Zilog Z8000, and the LSI-11; they would be upwardly compatible with Xenix, which Byte in 1983 described as "the multi-user MS-DOS of the future".
 Microsoft advertised MS-DOS and Xenix together, listing the shared features of its "single-user OS" and "the multi-user, multi-tasking, UNIX-derived operating system", and promising easy porting between them.
 After the breakup of the Bell System, however, AT&T Computer Systems started selling UNIX System V. Believing that it could not compete with AT&T in the Unix market, Microsoft abandoned Xenix, and in 1987 transferred ownership of Xenix to the Santa Cruz Operation (SCO).

 On March 25, 2014, Microsoft made the code to SCP MS-DOS 1.25 and a mixture of Altos MS-DOS 2.11 and TeleVideo PC DOS 2.11 available to the public under the Microsoft Research License Agreement, which makes the code source-available, but not open source as defined by Open Source Initiative or Free Software Foundation standards.
 Microsoft would later re-license the code under the MIT License on September 28, 2018, making these versions free software.
+Microsoft later released the code for MS-DOS 4.00 on April 25, 2024, under the same license.

 As an April Fool's Day joke in 2015, Microsoft Mobile launched a Windows Phone application called MS-DOS Mobile which was presented as a new mobile operating system and worked similar to MS-DOS.

+COMPAQ-DOS

+While developing the Compaq Portable in early 1982, Compaq engineers discovered that MS-DOS and IBM PC DOS are not identical, causing some compatibility issues.
+Microsoft's Bill Gates explained to Compaq's Rod Canion that the former's license agreement with IBM required Microsoft to use separate teams of developers, causing the code bases to diverge.
+While Microsoft could not sell PC DOS to Compaq, it could disclose to the latter the last version of DOS before the two operating systems diverged.
+Compaq licensed that version and used it to develop COMPAQ-DOS, slightly more compatible with PC DOS than MS-DOS.
+After customers began buying COMPAQ-DOS for use with other clones, Compaq stopped standalone sales and secretly licensed the operating system back to Microsoft.
+Microsoft discontinued its own development of MS-DOS and resold Compaq's software.
+By having Microsoft resell new versions of COMPAQ-DOS as MS-DOS a few months after Compaq released them, Compaq remained always slightly more compatible with the IBM PC than other clone makers.